Pet Bereavement Counselling for young people (17-18) and adults in Chester, Cheshire. Online nationwide

 For my master’s research, I focused on pet loss and the role of counselling in supporting people through it.
 I also explored how professionals can better acknowledge and validate this unique form of grief.
 I’m committed to providing compassionate, trauma-informed care that honours the deep bond you shared with your animal companion.

 You don’t have to go through this alone.
-The love we feel for our animal companions is powerful — and so is the grief.
-Your pain deserves care, not comparison.
+The love we feel for our pets is profound, and so is the grief.
+Your loss deserves care, understanding, and space.

 “Our animal friends teach us more than we could have expected, and love us more than we could have hoped.
 That’s why we miss them more than we could have imagined.” — Unknown

-For my master’s dissertation, I explored the human–animal bond and the emotional impact of pet bereavement.
-I studied the profound connection we form with our pets, the mental health benefits they bring, and why their loss can be as devastating as any other form of grief.
-Many people feel unsure how to talk about this loss, fearing they’ll be judged, dismissed, or simply not understood.
+As part of my master’s dissertation, I explored the human–animal bond and the emotional impact of pet bereavement.
+This included looking at the unique connection we form with our pets, the mental health benefits they bring, and why their loss can feel as significant as any other form of grief.
+Many people struggle to talk about this kind of loss.
+You may worry about being judged, dismissed, or feel that others don’t fully understand the depth of your grief.
+This is sometimes known as disenfranchised grief, when a loss is not fully recognised or supported by those around you.
+Grief doesn’t follow a set timeline.
+The pain of losing a pet can last for months or even years, particularly when it hasn’t been given space to be acknowledged.
+Research also highlights the importance of:

 I have done a live with Colleen Kersey, looking at this question